 Congress has enacted hundreds of laws to generate census, immigration, land and other federal records.
-These are some major ones; learn more about finding federal records in the November 2009 Family Tree Magazine:
+These are some major ones; learn more about finding federal records in the article below:

 the captain or master of any ship or vessel arriving in the United States … shall also deliver and report, to the collector of the district in which such ship or vessel shall arrive, a list or manifest of all the passengers taken on board of the said ship or vessel at any foreign port …

 These manifests are the passenger lists we use to identify when our ancestors immigrated.
 No federal passenger lists exist prior to 1820, when the law went into effect; any earlier lists would’ve been collected by a state or local entity where the ship arrived.
 NARA is the custodian of 1820-and-later passenger lists, but they’re also available online and on microfilm in many of the same places you’ll find censuses.